 Of course, much of this depends on whether your company is public or private.
 If your company is public and still has lease work to do, your company could be facing considerable penalties from the SEC.
 This may cause further damage, as investors could lose confidence and search for more secure options.

 If your company is private, you still have time.
 You also won’t be facing the issue of stock market uncertainty and peevish investors.
 But you could still face serious adverse business effects if you aren’t ASC 842 compliant by the deadline.

 Either way, the less leases you have, the easier the transition process will be.
 A great place to start minimizing your leases is your vehicle program.

 If you have a company-provided vehicle program that operates with leased vehicles, now may be the time to review other options.
+Even if its just to understand what they are and how they compare with your current program.
 Beyond the administrative work of adding these leases to the balance sheets, there are other benefits to switching from a fleet of company cars.
 Find out more in this piece, The Benefits of Switching from Fleet to Vehicle Reimbursement.